 Article 52(2)(b) of Regulation (EU) No 1303/2013 states that the progress report is to assess progress made towards achievement of the Union strategy for smart, sustainable and inclusive growth, as well as of the Fund-specific missions referred to in Article 4(1) of that Regulation, among others also referring to country-specific recommendations.

-To ensure consistency with Article 52(2)(b) of Regulation (EU) No 1303/2013, all country-specific recommendations should be taken into account in this assessment, not only new ones as set out in point 2(c) of Part 1 of Annex I to Implementing Regulation (EU) 2015/207.
+To ensure consistency with Article 52(2)(b) of Regulation (EU) No 1303/2013, all relevant country-specific recommendations should be taken into account in this assessment, not only new ones as set out in point 2(c) of Part I of Annex I to Implementing Regulation (EU) 2015/207.
 Consequently, the model for the progress report, included in Annex I to Implementing Regulation (EU) 2015/207, should be amended accordingly.

-To clarify the reporting requirements related to implementing the integrated approach to territorial development, the following should be amended to explicitly list integrated territorial investments: i) the model for the progress report, as set out in Part 1 of Annex I to Implementing Regulation (EU) 2015/207, ii) the model for the annual and final implementation reports for the Investment for Growth and Jobs goal, as set out in Part B of Annex V to that Regulation, iii) the model for the implementation reports for the European territorial cooperation goal, as set out in Part B of Annex X to that Regulation, should be amended in order to list explicitly integrated territorial investments.
+To clarify the reporting requirements related to implementing the integrated approach to territorial development, the following should be amended to explicitly list integrated territorial investments: i) the model for the progress report, as set out in Part I of Annex I to Implementing Regulation (EU) 2015/207, ii) the model for the annual and final implementation reports for the Investment for Growth and Jobs goal, as set out in Part B of Annex V to that Regulation, iii) the model for the implementation reports for the European territorial cooperation goal, as set out in Part B of Annex X to that Regulation.

 Article 50(2) of Regulation (EU) No 1303/2013 provides that the data transmitted in the annual implementation report for the European Structural and Investment Funds are to relate to values for indicators for fully implemented operations and also, where possible, having regard to the stage of implementation, for selected operations.